 Each bathroom has a hair dryer.

 There is a washer and a dryer in the villa and one in the Residenza and Farmhouse apartment but it is European size (small) and we won’t plan to use it much.
 Laundry service can be arranged – check with Gretchen or Judith.

 Your phone will essentially be using the American network to make calls.
 So call American phones as you normally would, with area code and number.
-To call Gretchen you would hold down the “0” key (zero) until it turns to a plus sign, then dial 39-335-813-4309.
+To call Gretchen you would hold down the “0” key (zero) until it turns to a plus sign (or dial 00), then dial 39-335-813-4309.

-iPhones work the same as at home – whenever you are connected to wi-fi, your FaceTime and texts to another iPhone are free.
-Same with iPads.
+iPhones and iPads work the same as at home – whenever you are connected to wi-fi, your FaceTime and texts to another iPhone are free.